PhpPlaisio/sp-log/README.md

-# mariadb-abc-log
-ABC-Framework: Stored Routines (for MySQL and MariaDB) for Logging
+# ABC-Framework: Stored Routines (for MySQL and MariaDB) for Logging